The Neuroscience of Yoga

 Not surprisingly, such alterations in physiology bring about changes to mental states.
 Dr. Chintamani explains that pranayama helps control the mind, allowing for deeper states of meditation.
 This relates to one of the earliest definitions of yoga given by Patanjali: yoga means stopping the fluctuations of the mind (yogas chitta vritti nirodah).
 As you learn to control the rhythm and pace, the agitated fluctuations (vrittis) of the mind (chitta) come under control.

-3. Meditation – Dharana, Dhyana & Samadhi
+Meditation – Dharana, Dhyana & Samadhi

 With the mind-body system stabilized and under conscious control from asanas and pranayama, it’s easier to enter deep states of meditation.
-The more gross outer body and inner energies having been calmed, we move to the subtlest levels of mind.
+The more gross outer body and inner energies have been calmed, we move to the subtlest levels of mind.

 Three of the eight limbs of yoga relate to different stages of meditation, namely: